hamidsaifi8/Choice-Winning-Game/README.md

 # Random Card Picking Game
-- Can use multiple players.
+- Can play multiple players.
 - Whoever have same card, will win and score will be shown.